 [ix] NSW Government.
 (2014).
 Parliamentary Inquiry into Homeschooling. pp. 37-38.

-Today there are many ways Australian homeschoolers can get to university or TAFE.
+Today there are many ways homeschoolers can get to college, university, and TAFE.
 Indeed, there are plenty of easy tertiary options available, including entrepreneurship.
 Furthermore, home educating parents can feel confident their children will fit in well if they choose these options.
-Personally I’ll be encouraging my children to go down the entrepreneur pathway, but it’s each to their own!
+Personally, I’ll be encouraging my children to go down the entrepreneur pathway, but it’s each to their own!